 The story centres around a man who is about to be fired for wasting his master’s property.
-He is not suited to physical labour and he’s too proud to become a beggar, so he devises an ingenious scheme in order to provide for his retirement.
-He goes around to each of his master’s creditors and he revises their bills such that they end up in his debt.
-His master is a religious man and doesn’t want it exposed that he was skirting the laws of usury, so for the sake of his own righteous reputation, he is forced to let the matter pass.
-Jesus commends the urgent scheming of the manager, saying:
+He is not suited to physical labour and he is too proud to become a beggar, so he devises an ingenious scheme in order to secure his retirement.
+He goes around to each of his master’s creditors and revises their bills such that they end up in his debt.
+His master is a religious man and does not want it exposed that he was skirting the laws of usury, so for the sake of his own good reputation, he decides to let the matter pass.
+Jesus commends the sly manoeuvring of the manager saying:

 These people needed to read the Parable of the Dishonest Manager!

-If I could go back and find those two marvellously confused Canadians from Tim Hortons, I would want to tell them that God has obligated himself to his own promises.
-He promised that men and women could live with him forever if they obeyed his Word.
-Of course, none of us has done that but the Good News of the Gospel is that Jesus has done that – he obeyed God perfectly!
-Jesus did for us what we could not do for ourselves, and he paid for what we did do in his body on the cross – that’s the Gospel!
-Jesus has kept our end of the bargain for us (perfect obedience) and now God is happy to deliver on his assumed obligations.
-The Bible says:
+I wish that I could find those two very ill-prepared people that I once met in that coffee shop in my neighbourhood.
+If I ever do encounter them again I would very much like to help them in developing their plan for the future.
+I want to tell them a few things about God’s character and obligations.
+According to the Bible, the God of the universe has obligated himself to his own word.
+He promised that men and women could live with him forever if they obeyed his commandments.
+Of course, none of us has done that perfectly, but the Good News of the Gospel is that Jesus has done what we could never do!
+He obeyed God entirely and loved all perfectly!
+Not only did Jesus do for us what we could not do for ourselves, but he also paid for what we have done in his body on the cross.

 That’s the Gospel!